Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Januari 2025 04.24.02 UTC
+- WIB: Selasa, 28 Januari 2025 05.25.10 UTC
-- WITA: Selasa, 28 Januari 2025 05.24.02 UTC
+- WITA: Selasa, 28 Januari 2025 06.25.10 UTC
-- WIT: Selasa, 28 Januari 2025 06.24.02 UTC
+- WIT: Selasa, 28 Januari 2025 07.25.10 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: motivational
+Kategori: friendship